 If you’ve ever considered facial plastic surgery, especially rhinoplasty, you’ll know that the idea of changing your features can be exciting and overwhelming at the same time.
 In order to approach the surgery with confidence rather than anxiety, you should do some extensive and thoughtful research beforehand.
-I find that my rhinoplasty patients here in Chicago who have a thorough understanding of the procedure and their options are often more satisfied with their results.
+I find that rhinoplasty patients at my plastic surgery practice in Chicago who have a thorough understanding of the procedure and their options are often more satisfied with their results.

 To get started, here are a few of the factors I suggest you consider first.
-Hopefully you’ll find them to be a be a helpful guide for your research and planning.
+Hopefully, you’ll find them to be a helpful guide for your research and planning.

 A Surgeon’s Qualifications & Experience

-After you’ve narrowed down a few surgeons to choose from, begin looking through their photo galleries.
+After you’ve narrowed down your choices to a few surgeons, begin looking through their photo galleries.
 Look closely at the rhinoplasty before-and-after photos, considering patients with similar facial features to you.
 Then ask yourself if you like their results.
 Would you want something different?
 Jot down some notes and bookmark cases you like best.

 These before-and-after images can give you a much more realistic impression of what is possible for your results than 3-D imaging and discussion with the doctor alone.
 Plus, they can help you get an idea of the surgeon’s aesthetic.

 Once you meet with an experienced surgeon in person, he or she should be able to give you several examples of noses with similar features to yours and a range of results depending on your individual wishes.
 Below are some of the before-and-after images from my gallery.
-I take images of as many patients as possible, which helps to give future patients a greater range of examples to review.
+I take images of as many patients as possible, giving future patients a greater range of examples to review.

 You may also look for more examples outside of a doctor’s website.
 Find some examples of noses you’d like to see on yourself, available in before-and-after galleries, celebrity faces, Pinterest, and other resources.
 Bring those “goal photos” in with you to your appointment.